nahili-ansha/Tkinter-SQLite-Data-Entry/README.md

 # Tkinter Data Entry Form

-This repository features a simple yet functional data entry form built using Tkinter, Python’s standard GUI toolkit.
+This repository features a functional data entry form built using Tkinter, Python’s standard GUI toolkit.
 This project demonstrates the creation of a graphical user interface for collecting user information and course details, with built-in validation to ensure completeness and accuracy.

 ## Features